michami/MBR/README.md

 To cast non-draining magic, decide on the **LVL** of the spell.
 The **LVL** would be determined by the effort needed to counter the spell.
 You would then roll an **INT** vs **LVL** to cast the spell.
 If the target is able to resist, they would then have to roll against the spell's **LVL** to counter the effects.

 For example, if you have **10 INT** you could cast a **LVL 8** binding spell with a successful **DIF 4** roll.
 If the creature you cast the spell on has a **STR** of **6**, (**2** under the spell **LVL**) it would be a **DIF 6** roll to break the binding.

+Draining magic takes at least **2** actions to cast, one or more for charging, and 1 for the cast.

+Non-draining magic takes **2** actions to cast.
+It also has a charge and cast action, but it doesn't drain **INT** tokens to charge.

 ### Summons